A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Conclusion

 \section{Conclusion}

-In this work, we introduced \ours, a pivot-based single model ensemble framework, to enhance translation in scenarios where parallel data are scarce.
+In this work, we introduced \ours, a pivot-based single model ensemble framework, to enhance low-resource language translation.
 By transferring knowledge from diverse pivot languages, we were able to obtain not only diverse but also high-quality candidates.
-And the optimal path to generating the best candidate varies per sentence, our study underscores the significance of exploiting a spectrum of pivot languages.
+Since the optimal path to generating the best candidate varies per sentence, our study underscores the significance of exploiting a spectrum of pivot languages.
 Moreover, the single model generation process offers cost savings compared to multi-model ensemble approaches.
 Empirical results and qualitative analyses show that the proposed method can yield contextually suitable translations for the given source sentences by leveraging pivoted candidates.